Azure/toketi-kafka-connect-iothub/README.md

 ## Contribute Code

-If you want/plan to contribute, we ask you to sign a [CLA](https://cla.microsoft.com/) (Contribution license Agreement).
+If you want/plan to contribute, we ask you to sign a [CLA](https://cla.microsoft.com/) (Contribution License Agreement).
 A friendly bot will remind you about it when you submit a pull-request.

 If you are sending a pull request, we kindly request to check the code style with IntelliJ IDEA,